../ | ||

 All Raspberry Pi 5 models use the same ARMv8 kernel, with different device trees.

-The Raspberry Pi 5 also introduced a breaking PWM API change.
-It has four hardware PWM outputs with different pin mapping.
+The Raspberry Pi 5 introduced a breaking PWM (Pulse Width Modulated) output API change: It has four hardware PWM outputs on pwmchip2 (all previous Raspberry Pi models had two PWM outputs on pwmchip0) with different pin mapping.
 Notably, PWM chip 2 channel 2 is mapped to GPIO18 instead of PWM chip 0 channel 0 on previous Raspberry Pi boards.
 See RP1 Peripherals page 15 for more information.

 I build a custom Ada/C/C++/Fortran/Go/Modula-2 GCC cross-toolchain for each MuntsOS platform family.
 Each GCC cross-toolchain requires a number of additional software component libraries, which are packaged and distributed separately but installed into the same directory tree as the parent cross-toolchain.
 I also build Free Pascal cross-compilers.
 Each of these rely on the libraries contained in the corresponding GCC cross-toolchain package.